clembias/clembias/README.md

 ## Hi there 👋

-🧑‍🔬 Pas life in chemistry
+🧑‍🔬 Past life in chemistry

 🌱 Starting a new life as a student in web developpement at 28 👨‍🎓